lilit-nersisyan/computel/README.md

 # Thank you for visiting our page!

-Computel is designed for measuring mean telomere length from Illumina Whole Genome NGS Sequencing data.
+Computel is designed for measuring mean telomere length and abundance of canonical and variant telomeric repeats from Illumina Whole Genome NGS Sequencing data.

+# New feature: Computel version 1.0 can compute the composition of telomeric repeat variants.

 ### Operating Systems
 Computel v1.0 works with Unix operating system (tested for Ubuntu Linux).
 Computel version v0.2 works with Windows and Unix operating systems, however this version is harder to apply.